Over the years, Timberline has developed a number of policies.

 - Please note: No refund will be given to campers going home early with homesickness.

 If a child requires urgent medical attention, parents must be contacted.
-If we are unable to reach them, leave a detailed message if possible and then try to contact the alternate emergency contact.
+If we are unable to reach them, we will leave a detailed message if possible and then try to contact the alternate emergency contact.

 Parents will also be contacted under any of the following circumstances: